sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/udbhaTabhaTTaH/kAvyAlankArasArasangrahaH.md

 \(i\) His place.

- Udbhata was evidently a born Kashmirian as hisname clearly shews.[¹](# " Compare G. Bühler's Report of a tour in Kashmir-J. B. B. R. A. S. Extra No. of 1877,PP. 64-65.")The name Udbhața is one of theclass of names of authors such as Jaiyața, Kaiyaṭa, Allața,Rudrața and Mammața who are acknowledged Kashmirians.
-He was also a resident of Kashmir as he was theSabhāpati of Jayāpīḍa, one of the kings of Kashmir.[²](# "cf.rājatarangiṇī,IV,495, quoted below.")
+ Udbhata was evidently a born Kashmirian as hisname clearly shews.¹[^1]The name Udbhața is one of theclass of names of authors such as Jaiyața, Kaiyaṭa, Allața,Rudrața and Mammața who are acknowledged Kashmirians.
+He was also a resident of Kashmir as he was theSabhāpati of Jayāpīḍa, one of the kings of Kashmir.²[^2]

+[^1]: " Compare G. Bühler's Report of a tour in Kashmir-J. B. B. R. A. S. Extra No. of 1877,PP. 64-65."

 **(ii) His date**.

+[^2]: "cf.rājatarangiṇī,IV,495, quoted below."

  In the first place we can ascertain with precision thatUdbhața came after Bhāmaha and preceded Ånandavardhana.
-Udbhața had written a commentary^([3](# "Udbhata's भामहविवरण."))on Bhāmahaand besides, the present work of his contains many distinctadaptations and verbal borrowings from Bhāmaha's
+Udbhața had written a commentary^(3[^3])on Bhāmahaand besides, the present work of his contains many distinctadaptations and verbal borrowings from Bhāmaha's
-Kāvyālaṅkāra.[⁴](# "Instances in point may be seen here and there throughout the commentary.")Ânandavardhana pointedly mentionsUdbhața in more than one place, and we may concludefrom his manner of referring that Udbhata was regarded
+Kāvyālaṅkāra.⁴[^4]Ânandavardhana pointedly mentionsUdbhața in more than one place, and we may concludefrom his manner of referring that Udbhata was regarded

+[^3]: "Udbhata's भामहविवरण."

+[^4]: "Instances in point may be seen here and there throughout the commentary."